KQM-git/TCL/docs/equipment/artifacts.md

 <Artifact artifact="The Exile">

 * The active bonus timer will end instantly when any piece is removed or when the holder leaves the party.
+* Energy regeneration doesn't start immediately, but after 2s, and ticks every 2s for 3 times.
+* While the 2nd and 3rd Energy regeneration ticks occur with intervals of 2.02s ± 0.03s, the first tick occurs 0.08s \(5 frames\) slower \(statistically significant\) at 2.09s ± 0.06s for unknown reasons.
+  * These timings aren't affected by different characters' different Burst animations times.
+* The Energy regeneration ticks are subject to hitlag.
+* Characters that have longer Energy consumption frames may not receive the first Energy regeneration tick.
+* Rotations can affect the number of received Energy regeneration ticks.

 </Artifact>